Healthy Table Foods for Cockatiels

 • Homemade treats.
 Click Here

-Toxic Foods: Avocado, rhubarb, alcohol, coffee, tea, chocolate, sugary, salty, greasy foods, tobacco, leaves and stems from potato, tomato, eggplant and bean plants, fruit seeds or pits from apples, apricots, oranges, cherries, peaches, pears and plums are toxic and can make your bird sick.
-If a large quantity is ingested, some foods can be lethal.
+Toxic Foods: Avocado, rhubarb, alcohol, coffee, tea, chocolate, sugary, salty, greasy foods, tobacco, leaves and stems from potato, tomato, eggplant and bean plants, seeds from apples, seeds from pears, seeds from oranges and lemons, apricot pits, cherries pits, peach pits, and plums pits are toxic and can make your bird sick.
+Onions and garlic are also considered toxic because they cause a certain type of anemia in dogs and cats.
+Even though birds have a unique type of blood cell that does not seem to be affected by this toxicity, onions and garlic for the sake of safety are also classified as being toxic to pet birds as well.
 Fresh peanuts, Brazil nuts and other nuts in shells are often contaminated with a toxic, mold-causing fungus.
-Avoid feeding them to your birds.
-Strawberries and grapes bruise easily and quickly become moldy.
+Avoid feeding them to your cockatiel.
+Dry roasted, unsalted nuts are considered to be safe.
+Strawberries and grapes bruise easily and quickly become contaminated with a toxic mold.
 Use with caution.

 Spoilage: Remove meat, fish, eggs and dairy products after 30 minutes to prevent spoilage.
 Remove other fresh foods within 1 hour or sooner during hot weather.